 CRL is a list of certificates for revoked devices.
 CRL is signed and distributed by the Certificate Authority.

-Although the certificate authority is typically operated by a single service operator, in this use case, the certificate authority might be managed by a joint legal entity.
-This is because various devices developed by various manufactures need to connect each other and connect to different service, and for assuring the interoperability, it might be easier for one joint legal entity to operate the certificate authority which is responsible for one revocation policy.
+Although the certificate authority is typically operated by a single service operator, in this use case, the certificate authority might be managed by a joint administrative entity.
+This is because various devices developed by various manufactures need to connect to each other and connect to different service, and for assuring the interoperability, it might be easier for one joint administrative entity to operate the certificate authority which is responsible for one revocation policy.

-Revocation Policy is specified by this joint legal entity.
-If the gross negligence occurred in the market, the joint legal entity investigates the　circumstances and decides the possibility of issuing CRL.
+Revocation Policy is specified by this joint administrative entity.
+If the gross negligence occurred in the market, the joint administrative entity investigates the　circumstances and decides the possibility of issuing CRL.

 All devices should check the CRL regularly and confirm the validity of their own device certificates.

-The CRL should be updated adequately depend on the policy of the certificate cuthority.
-If there should be the gross negligence in the market, the CRL would be updated more frequently than the regular policy.
+The CRL should be updated adequately depend on the policy of the certificate authority.

 The certificate authority can remove the revoked certificate from the CRL depend on the life cycle of the device.
 For example, if maximum life time is considered to be 20 years, the certificate authority may remove revoked certificates from the CRL 20 years later.